 If you’re an avid reader, or are looking to get stuck into some good books again, then why not consider getting involved in the Rest Less book club over on our community forum?
 Whether you’d love to have a chat to others about something you’ve just read, or leave a raving review of one of your must-read favourite novels – this is the place to do just that.

-Have you read any good books this year?
-We’d love to hear your recommendations!
-Send us an email at [email protected] or leave us a comment below.
-You can also add your recommendations to our Rest Less Book Bucket List over on the community forum.
+Have you read any good books recently?
+Leave a comment below, or add your recommendations to our Rest Less Book Bucket List over on the community forum.